projectbismark/projectbismark/docs/admin/privacy.md

 - Active Measurement Information and Service Information, with the exception of PII, will be accessible on networkdashboard.org to anyone who knows the LAN MAC address of your BISmark home gateway.
+- From time to time, Active Measurement Information and Service Information excluding PII may be made available to collaborators working with the BISmark team for research purposes.
+Collaborators shall also be bound by the information disclosure constraints described in this document.
 - Some Active Measurement Information, excluding PII, will be made publicly accessible via Measurement Lab (<http://measurementlab.net/data>) in the interest of advancing Internet research.
 Information about the Measurement